 3. choose solutions with training and customer service

 Cloud applications and services will only benefit your business if your employees know how to use them.
 Look for vendors with an excellent track record of training and customer support.
 Also look to see if they offer guides, tutorials or webinars.
 Also check out the access conditions to the technical service.
 If you have a problem, our advisors should be able to answer and help you quickly.

 To ensure a smooth migration, seek help from a cloud computing specialist.
 They will be able to migrate your data safely from a local server to a cloud solution.

-To find a trusted provider, rely on recommendations from other companies.
-For example, using Coder, you will get a list of cloud specialists.
+To find a trusted provider, rely on recommendations from other companies, you will get a list of cloud specialists.
 Profiles with positive reviews should get your attention.
 Contact them to find out their skills and get a detailed offer according to your needs.

 5. Perform multiple backups

 Before migration, copy your critical systems and important documents to external hard drives.
 You can also opt for interim cloud solutions such as Dropbox, Google Drive or OneDrive.
 This limits data loss and allows your employees to still have access to files during the migration.

 Migrating to the cloud is an important step that also carries some risk.
 Don’t think you’re making the switch all at once Don’t think about making the change all at once, without even taking a look at the migration.
 Avoid putting all the responsibility on the vendor’s shoulders, but maintain a supervisory role.
 Anticipate the migration, get trained and be prepared for any eventuality.